TAK-NZ/.github/profile/README.md

 ### Try this yourself

-You want to install TAK (Team Awareness Kit) infrastructure on AWS, using the TAK.NZ stack?
-Try the [One-line installer](https://github.com/TAK-NZ/tak-deploy), which will get you up and running in about 1 hour.
+Deploy the TAK.NZ stack (Team Awareness Kit) on AWS in ~1 hour with our [One-line installer](https://github.com/TAK-NZ/tak-deploy).

 ### Examples